opensearch-project/documentation-website/_search-plugins/ltr/fits-in.md

 Then other tools take over.
 With a logged set of features for documents, you join data with your Judgement lists you've developed on your own.
 You've now got a training set you can use to test/train ranking models.
-Using of a tool like Ranklib or XGboost, you'll hopefully arrive at a satisfactory model.
+Using of a tool like Ranklib or XGBoost, you'll hopefully arrive at a satisfactory model.

 With a ranking model, you turn back to the plugin.
 You upload the model and give it a name.
 The model is associated with the set of features used to generate the training data.
 You can then search with the model, using a custom OpenSearch Query DSL primitive that executes the model.
-Hopefully this lets you deliver better search to users!
+Hopefully this lets you deliver better search to users.

 ## What the plugin is NOT

 The plugin does not help with Judgement list creation.
 This is work you must do and can be very domain specific.
-Wikimedia Foundation wrote a [great article](https://blog.wikimedia.org/2017/09/19/search-relevance-survey/) on how they arrive at Judgement lists for people searching articles.
+The Wikimedia Foundation wrote a [great article](https://blog.wikimedia.org/2017/09/19/search-relevance-survey/) on how they arrive at Judgement lists for people searching articles.